-Applying for Guardianship, Guardianship Disputes – Fact Sheet
+Applying for Guardianship and Guardianship Disputes – Fact Sheet

-Division of A power of attorney is a document that someone creates to allow others to make financial or medical decisions for them once they become incapable of doing so themselves.
-However, sometimes a person becomes incapable of managing these things before they have had the chance to declare a power of attorney.
+A power of attorney is a document that allows others to make financial or medical decisions for them.
+However, sometimes a person becomes incapable of managing these things before they have had the chance to do so.
 What happens then?
 Read on to learn more about guardianship disputes.

 Appointing a Guardian

 If someone has become incapable and they have no designated power of attorney, the court will appoint someone to be their guardian.